dominicrodger/couchbase-live-london-2014/source/n1ql.rst

 N1QL also allows you to join data between multiple buckets.

 ..
 [1] Ilam said he doesn't like the term *schemaless*, since data in
-       NoSQL databases still have schemas, it's just that it's flexible, and may vary between values.
+       NoSQL databases still have schemas, it's just that they're flexible, and may vary between values.

 ..
 [2] Ilam mentioned that a commonly asked question was whether